 Officially called the Island Garden City of Samal, this beautiful pearl has dozens of beaches, like Canibad Beach and Kaputian Beach.
 Other sites include the Monfort Bat Sanctuary.
 Even just walking around to explore the culture is worthwhile.

 Hundred Islands National Park in Pangasinan is actually composed of, well, hundred islands, but only three are developed for tourism.
 These are Governor Island, Quezon Island, and Children’s Island.
 Despite this, many local boatmen offer island hopping tours that can last up to an hour.

 25. Gigantes Islands in Iloilo

 There are two Gigantes Islands: the Norte (North) and the Sur (South).
 Gigante translates to “giant”.
-There is a local legend which narrates how the natives discovered giant human bones, thus giving it the name.
-There are definitely no giants in the island today, but the lighthouse, the masonry walls ruins, and the green environment will surely draw you here.
+There is a local legend that narrates how the natives discovered giant human bones, thus giving it the name.
+There are definitely no giants on the island today, but the lighthouse, the masonry walls ruins, and the green environment will surely draw you here.